FLAGlab/DrivingAssistant/ReadME.md

 # Car Overtaking

-Teaching a car to drive from previous manual drives.
+This repository is **work in progress**, its purpose it to try out techniques to teaching a car to drive from previous manual drives.

 ### What is this repository for? ###